 Unfortunately, the high number of prescriptions filled daily at pharmacies can result in negligent mistakes, and when the process is abused, it can result in reckless mistakes.
-An incorrectly filled prescription has the potential to be deadly, and has been responsible for numerous severe injuries and death to individuals who relied on their pharmacy to ensure the medication they receive is the same as the one their physician prescribed.
+An incorrectly filled prescription has the potential to be deadly and has been responsible for numerous severe injuries and death to individuals who relied on their pharmacy to ensure the medication they receive is the same as the one their physician prescribed.
 Pharmacy experts say a big part of the problem is a shortage of pharmacists.
-In has been estimated that the number of pharmacists is growing about 1-2 percent a year and the amount of work that each pharmacy is doing is increasing at a much greater rate.
+It has been estimated that the number of pharmacists is growing about 1-2 percent a year and the amount of work that each pharmacy is doing is increasing at a much greater rate.
 Too much work for not enough workers equals disaster in any profession.
 The old joke about doctor’s handwriting being illegible can also have sad consequences in the event a pharmacist misreads a prescription and provides a patient with the incorrect drug or the improper dosage.
 The frequency in which physicians change out generic and brand name prescriptions is also a contributing factor, as a common drug may have multiple names.
 Statistics show that many pharmaceutical malpractice actions are caused by mistakes from the wrong drugs being dispensed from pharmacies.
-Obviously, pharmacists and their employers can also share liability for any injuries sustained as a result of an improperly dispensed prescription.
+Pharmacists and their employers can also share liability for any injuries sustained as a result of an improperly dispensed prescription.

 Determining who is at fault when you have been injured as a result of pharmaceutical malpractice can sometimes be confusing.
 If you have been injured, you want to be sure all of the offending parties are held accountable for their actions.
-You need an experienced attorney by you side to identify all the parties that may be responsible for your injuries.
-If you have been a victim of pharmaceutical malpractice, let the Law Office of Dan Newlin & Partners help.
+You need an experienced attorney by your side to identify all the parties that may be responsible for your injuries.
+If you have been a victim of pharmaceutical malpractice, let Dan Newlin Injury Attorneys help.
 Call our office at (407) 888-8000 today.
 The call is free.
 Don’t wait until it is too late, call now.
 You will be glad you did.